 The previous post questioned how Sound Transit could limit Lynnwood Link riders to avoid current Line 1 Link riders losing access during peak commute onto Seattle.
 I looked forward to seeing the video of the Sept 12 System Expansion Committee’s response to the Links Aug.
 30th debut.
-As of today, the 17th it still hasn’t been “livestreamed”.
+As of today, the 17th it still hadn’t been “livestreamed”.

 My guess is they finally recognized the need to limit Lynnwood ridership.
 A problem the Community Transit exacerbated with their Sept 14th plan to use the Link to replace all the 400 routes into and out of Seattle.
 Commuters from Stanwood, Marysville, Lake Stevens, Mukilteo, Edmonds, Mill Creek and others all lost access to routes directly into and out of Seattle.